-Each component will be marked holistically using the mark bands printed in the Specimen Paper booklet.
+Each component will be marked holistically using the mark bands printed in the specimen paper booklet.

-Description of Papers
+Description of components

-Paper 1: Introduction to Philosophy and Theology
+Paper 1: Introduction to Philosophy and Theology (2 hours 15 minutes)

-The first paper covers compulsory content, and is designed as an introduction to the key aspects of the course.
-Candidates answer questions on a range of themes, which are central to the study of both Philosophy and Theology.
+This paper covers compulsory content, and is designed as an introduction to the key aspects of the course.
+Candidates answer questions on a range of themes, which are central to the study of both philosophy and theology.
 Questions will invite description and evaluation of particular arguments and approaches.